Vedant9500/WTF/README.md

-# cmd-finder
+# WTF (What's The Function)

 A CLI tool to find shell commands using natural language queries.

 ## Overview

-cmd-finder helps you discover shell commands by searching through a curated database of common command-line tools and their usage examples.
-Simply describe what you want to do in natural language, and cmd-finder will suggest relevant commands.
+WTF helps you discover shell commands by searching through a curated database of common command-line tools and their usage examples.
+Simply describe what you want to do in natural language, and WTF will suggest relevant commands.

+**Why "WTF"?** When you can't remember a command, you think "What's The Function I need?" - that's exactly what this tool helps you find! 😄

 ## Installation